-Land uses within the Linear Park consist of parking areas and pedestrian trails with recreational uses generally consisting of jogging, surfing, fishing, tide pooling, and bicycling.
-This Hillside Park supports a combination of passive and active recreation uses as well as private structures.
+Land uses within the Linear Park consist of parking areas and pedestrian trails with recreational uses generally consisting of bicycling, access to surfing, fishing and tide pooling.
+The Hillside Park supports a combination of passive and active recreation uses as well as private structures.
 The Hillside Park is primarily used by Park visitors for passive recreation such as surfing, hiking, and jogging.
 The SCNP Master Plan provides recommendations and guidelines for land uses proposed within the Park with a primary goal to: